Curtis241/taskmgr/README.rst

 * Contains basic functions add, edit, delete, complete tasks
 * The add and edit functions support normal language date expressions like:
-    * Day of week (ie. su, m, tu, w, th, f, sa)
+    * Day of week
+        su, m, tu, w, th, f, sa
-    * Relative terms (ie. today, tomorrow, next week, next month)
+    * Relative terms
+        today, tomorrow, next week, next month
-    * Recurring terms (ie. every day, every weekday, every su, every m, every tu, every w, every th, every f, every sa)
+    * Recurring terms
+        every day, every weekday, every su, every m, every tu, every w, every th, every f, every sa
     * Short date - jan-dec 1-31
 * Attractive table structure provided by the BeautifulTable library https://pypi.org/project/beautifultable/
-* Import / Export of tasks to Google Tasks service
+* Download / Upload commands work with the Google Tasks service, but require setting up credentials
-* The list task feature displays all tasks that have not been deleted.
+* The list task feature displays all tasks that have not been deleted and exports to csv file.
 * The group command orders tasks by project and label.
 The results can be exported to a csv file.
 * The filter command selects tasks by the status, project, complete/incomplete status, and label.
 * The count command summarizes and displays the number of tasks in each project by date, date_range, label, project, and status.
 When the all command is used both the deleted and un-deleted tasks are included.
 The data is persisted to the selected database.
-* Added export of tasks to a csv file on results that are filtered.
-In addition to the csv file, the today command can also export to a markdown file.
+* The import command will now load tasks from a csv file
 * Added support for a json or redis database.
 The database type can be configured using the default command.

-**The commands available in version 0.1.7.**
+**The commands available in version 0.2.0.**

 ::